sumitkumar2374/web-project/README.md

 ## Features

-* Responsive design for mobile, tablet, and desktop
+* Responsive design for mobile, tablet, and desktop.
-* Clean and modern UI
+* Clean and modern UI.
-* Interactive elements using JavaScript
+* Interactive elements using JavaScript.
-* Multiple sections such as Home, About, Services, and Contact
+* Multiple sections such as Home, About, Services, and Contact.
-* Background images and visual design elements
+* Background images and visual design elements.
-* Embedded multimedia like YouTube videos and Google Maps
+* Embedded multimedia like YouTube videos and Google Maps.

 ## Technologies Used